ISAITB/docs-tdl/source/constructs/index.rst

     @options~ no~ Used to render a dropdown list by providing the option values to consider (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
     @optionLabels~ no~ Used as the labels for the option values (comma-separated values, a reference to a string variable of comma-separated values, or a reference to a list variable of strings).
 If provided the number of values needs to match the options.
 If not provided the option values are used.
     @multiple~ no~ A ``boolean`` value to determine whether the dropdown list (if the ``options`` attribute is defined) shall be a single or multiple selection list (default is ``false`` for single selection).
+    @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+By default this is "false".

 The content of the ``instruct`` and ``request`` elements is expected to be an expression (see :ref:`test-case-expressions`) that takes different meaning depending on the specific element type.
 In the case of providing information to the user through a ``instruct`` element the contained